rust-lang/lang-team/src/initiatives/process/checklists.md

 * Add the tracking issue to the [project board][pb]:
     * Set the status appropriately (typically "experimental").
 * If necessary, add a feature-gate to the compiler and tag it as "experimental".
+* Close the proposal issue with a link to the tracking issue.

 ## Close a proposal